Faeranne/PugginPack/README.md

 Updating:
 ====
-Mod updates are handled through XDjackieXD's PackUpdate.
-For the most part, config and non server resources are handled there as well.
-We currently use a fork of the PackUpdate and UpdaterUpdater programs, which should work interchangably with the original, but in the event the mods are not updating correctly, please clear the mod instance, re-download, and re-import the modpack.zip instance, as we may have changed which UpdaterUpdater we are using.
+Pack updates are handled through XDjackieXD's PackUpdate.
+For the most part, config and non server resources are handled there.
+The instance will automatically download any changes when launched.
+You will need Oracle's Java 8.
+OpenJDK currently does not work.

+Mod updates are handled through the Nincraft ModPackDownloader.
+This uses a mod manifest file to download mods from CurseForge, as well as a few third party sites.
+The mod manifest will automatically be downloaded by PackUpdate and handled by ModPackDownloader.